-The Survey of Employment Earnings and Hours is produced from the combination of the Business Payroll Survey results and the payroll deductions administrative data received from Canada Revenue Agency.
+The Survey of Employment, Payrolls and Hours is produced from the combination of the Business Payroll Survey results and the payroll deductions administrative data received from Canada Revenue Agency.

 The Survey of Employment, Payrolls and Hours is Canada's only source of detailed information on the total number of paid employees, payrolls, hours and job vacancies at detailed industrial, provincial and territorial levels.

 Data are collected under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S-19.